8bitbubsy/it2play/README.md

 The project contains example code in the it2play folder on how to interface with the API.

 # Notes
-- it2play uses integer arithmetics for pitch slides, just like IT2.14 (IT2.15 uses FPU code) This was done to better match IT2.14, which is the version most people used (IT2.15 was paid software)
+- it2play uses integer arithmetics for pitch slides, just like IT2.14 (IT2.15 uses FPU code). \
+  This was done to better match IT2.14, which is the version most people used (IT2.15 was paid software).
 - To compile it2play (the test program) on macOS/Linux, you need SDL2
 - When compiling, you need to pass the driver to use as a compiler pre-processor definition (f.ex.
 AUDIODRIVER_WINMM, check "it_music.h")
 - There may be porting mistakes in the replayer, but the accuracy has been tested against quite a few songs, and seems to be accurate so far